 There is something to be said when seeking the best bowl of Honolulu ramen.
-Like a good Hawaiian plate lunch, not all are created equal.
-And while everyone has different taste and preferences on how their soup is prepared, there is a good conscious on who makes the best bowl of ramen on Oahu.
-We’ll recognize the top 8 contenders including Momosan, Wagaya, Goma Tei Ramen, and Lucky Belly, and explore what makes them so special.
+Like an excellent Hawaiian plate lunch, not all are created equal.
+And while everyone has different tastes and preferences on how their soup is prepared, there is a reasonable consensus on who makes the best bowl of ramen on Oahu.
+We’ll recognize the top 8 contenders, including Momosan, Wagaya, Goma Tei Ramen, and Lucky Belly, and explore what makes them so special.

 Ramen is a staple on the island, and commonly found at restaurants around the island.
 It’s a comfort food that fills the belly and satisfies the soul.
 And while many keep it simple with just a few ingredients, there are subtle to noticeable differences that separate the best from the rest.